BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 ### Results
 Each of the tests have been performed using 40 users by selecting, throught a manual modification of the locustfile.py code, the two cases which would produce the most load:
 * when for every user one file for every type is uploaded
+* each user upload 1kB and 1MB files
 * each user choose to upload a 1GB file
 The summary graphs are reported below
 ![Mixed load](images/mixed.png "Mixed load")
 ![Mixed 1kB 1MB load](images/mixed_1kb_1mb.png "Mixed 1kB and 1MB load")
+The graphs reports that, even if some occasional failures happens, the system performance can be said to be the same for the first two cases.
+The log reports all the failures but the search for their causes can be preatty complicated.
+It is supposed that some of them may happen when some background task starts at the same time while some of them will fail even though no other tasks are being executed.
+In other cases the task won't fail even if we have additional background load.

 ![Just 1GB files](images/gb.png "Just 1GB files")
+Opposed to the previuos results, the performance related to just big files is very poor